OpenMobileAlliance/githubpages-doc-guidelines/content/en/RowButtonGrid.md

                 url:
                 target:
               -
-                # repite the properties inside of items for each row to add
+                # repeat the properties inside of items for each row to add
-                # or repite the properties that define the columns
+                # or repeat the properties that define the columns
 ```

 ### Description